 5. Read a book

 You don’t have to read, you can listen to audio books or podcasts.
+There are plenty of different ways that everyone can enjoy a good storytelling or two.

 After ranting down in my journal, I go right into reading a book.
 It definitely makes me feel better because I’m enjoying the book and I’m actually being productive.